jubernar1993/GEOLOCATION/README.md

 adding a new line to test the webhook ok adding another line. the previous one did not work this line was added using the feature branch
+Adding another line to the readme.txt file. to test the CI pipeline with sonarCloud.
+This lines once pushed to the remote repository should trigger an automatic build and test of the code using Jenkins and SonarCloud